Successful Digital Business Networks in Five Steps

 During the fall, I am going to write about the five most important steps in creating effective digital business networks.
 I will focus on the relationship between the buyer and the supplier in particular, as well as how to ensure full transparency in terms of the cost of procurement.
 I will be discussing measures that not only digitize procurement and supply chain processes, but also bring considerable cost benefits to purchasing.
 Above all, companies will be able to develop their cooperation with suppliers and keep up to date with the changes that affect their business operations.

-I will discuss the first step in two weeks.
+I will discuss the first step in my next blog.

 The writer has fifteen years of experience in customer-focused business development, particularly electronic supply chain management, electronic invoicing, and integration and data management solutions.
 At OpusCapita, he is working with B2B integration solutions and for promoting digital business networks among customers and stakeholders.